 By: Susanna from Curiosity Saves Travel

-Engaging in environmental education while traveling is a great way to benefit your destination and increase your sustainable habit repertoire.
+Engaging in environmental education while traveling greatly benefits your destination and increases your sustainable habit repertoire.
 I’m originally from Alaska.
 While working in the tourism industry, I saw the importance of my tour guests learning about the Arctic.
 Many people are left ready to take action to fight climate change threatening Alaska’s natural beauty.

 Beyond that, I learn how different cultures connect to the environment.
 What traditional sustainable practices can I adopt into my lifestyle?
 The world’s cultures have so much ancestral knowledge rooted in sustainability that many have lost.
-One of the best sustainable lessons I learned was how to reduce my food waste while visiting my husband’s family in India.
+One of the best sustainable lessons I learned was reducing food waste while visiting my husband’s family in India.
 I now have a very low-waste vegetarian kitchen.

 I commit to learning about the natural environment, a local approach to sustainability, and applying what I learn to take actionable steps.
 Will you join me?
 Challenge yourself to talk to locals about nature and read the environmental information on national parks and nature reserves websites.
 The more you know about the world, the more you will be willing to change your behaviors to conserve its natural beauty.
 Who knows, you might even end up back in grad school for environmental science like me – all because you took an interest in the global environment.

 Follow me on Instagram – where I share lots of environmental info in my captions!